anoopmb/dms/seeddms-6.0.33/doc/README.Install.md

 NOTE FOR VERSION 4.0.0
 ======================

-Since version 4.0.0 of SeedDMS installation has been simplified.
+Since version 4.0.0 of SolutionDMS installation has been simplified.
 ADOdb is no longer needed because the database access is done by PDO.

 IMPORTANT NOTE ABOUT TRANSLATIONS
 =================================

-As you can see SeedDMS provides a lot of languages but we are not professional translators and therefore rely on user contributions.
+As you can see SolutionDMS provides a lot of languages but we are not professional translators and therefore rely on user contributions.

 If your language is not present in the login panel: